Campus Signage Policy

 - Building Information for those buildings with unique information may be posted with an exterior display cabinet.
 Approval for use of such a display must be granted by Planning, Design and Construction.

 - Other signs are permitted on the exterior of the building, only with prior written approval from the Administrative Services Office.

 - The use of bulletin boards is governed by the Op1.01 Commercial Advertising, Sales, Solicitation and Facilities Usage Policy.

-- Prior to ordering bulletin boards or display cases approval of the size, type and mounting location is required from the Planning, Design and Construction Office.
+- Prior to ordering bulletin boards or display cases approval of the size, type and mounting location is required from Planning, Design and Construction.

-- Bulletin boards or display cases once mounted in a building are considered part of the building and may not be removed except by the Facilities Maintenance, with the approval of the Planning, Design and Construction Office.
+- Bulletin boards or display cases once mounted in a building are considered part of the building and may not be removed except by the Facilities Maintenance, with the approval of Planning, Design and Construction.

 J. Easels & sandwich boards

 Easels, sandwich boards, or any other free-standing signs are not to replace permanent signage.
 They may however be used under the following stipulations: